 A four-week middle-high version of the summer Institute under director Michael Kelley gives budding thespians as young as rising sixth graders a chance to experience the big stage and decide whether the spotlights or stagecraft are calling them.

 Quite a few of you have asked about purchasing show photos.
 Thanks for your kind words!
 My primary goal was to give our thespians something to look at and show off after the Institute was over for the year.
-I’m an old school film photographer, though – from the days when we enjoyed prints by making them big and hanging them on walls – and have decided to make these available as real photographic prints.
-Not the ink jet kind, but the ones from a real pro lab that will look as good as photos under very challenging and changing stage lighting can look.
+I’m an old school film photographer, though – from the days when we enjoyed prints by making them big and hanging them on walls – and have decided to make these available as both digital images AND real photographic prints.
+Not the ink jet kind of print, but ones from a real pro lab that will look as amazing as the shows themselves.

 Theatre Lobby Postersfor many of our shows are ready for your walls.
 Additional posters will appear from time to time, so check back occasionally!